College Academic Council

 Student input is highly valued on all three of these committees, so please consider applying.
 If you have any questions, email the College Academic Council at email@example.com.

-Jacqueline Crispino is a senior from Connecticut, majoring in classics and history.
-In addition to serving as the President of the College Academic Council, Jacqueline is is a tutor for Hoya Helpers and a former Peer Advisor in the College.
-She loves trying new food and exploring DC.
-Jacqueline is excited to represent her fellow students as President and to be the voice for their concerns in academic affairs.
+Jacqueline Crispino is a junior from Connecticut, majoring in classics and history.
+In addition to serving as the Vice President of the College Academic Council, Jacqueline is a tutor for Hoya Helpers and a Peer Advisor for first-year students in the College.
+She plans to attend law school upon graduation.
+Jacqueline is excited to represent her fellow students again and be the voice for their concerns in academic affairs.

-Caroline Provost is a senior from Littleton, Massachusetts, double majoring in Philosophy and English.
-Besides serving on the College Academic Council, she is the Sergean-at-Arms of the Philodemic Society and serves as the Chair of the English Undergraduate Council.
+Caroline Provost is a junior from Littleton, Massachusetts, double majoring in Philosophy and English and minoring in Linguistics.
+Besides serving on the College Academic Council, she is the Membership Secretary of the Philodemic Society and serves on the Student Library Council.
 She loves making bread, reading John Steinbeck, and talking about ecology.
-Caroline is enthusiastic to represent her peers!
+Caroline is enthusiastic to represent her peers.

-Liddy Kasraian is a sophomore from Andover, Massachusetts majoring in Biology of Global Health on the Pre-med track and minoring in Chinese.
-In addition to serving on the College Academic Council, Liddy is a Teaching Assistant in the Biology department, a math tutor for Hoya Helpers, the Vice President of the Georgetown Figure Skating Club, and a member of the GAAP Digital Media Team.
-She is also a Research Assistant in the Math Brain Lab.
+Liddy Kasraian is a freshman from Andover, Massachusetts planning to major in Biology of Global Health on the Pre-med track and minor in Chinese.
+In addition to serving on the College Academic Council, Liddy is a Staff Writer for The Hoya, a math tutor for Hoya Helpers, a member of GOLD, the GAAP Digital Media Team, the Georgetown Honor Council, and the Georgetown Figure Skating Club.
 Liddy loves to travel and hopes to study abroad in China.
 She is excited about representing the Class of 2021 as they make their mark on the Hilltop!

 Dean’s Office Advisor

 Erin Force advises first year and sophomore students in the College.
-In addition to advising the College Academic Council and serving as their main liaison to the College's administration, she directs the Ignatius Seminar program, leads the College's outreach to newly admitted students, co-leads the College's New Student Orientation activities, manages the College's internal transfer process, and serves on several campus committees.
-If she's being honest, though, working with the CAC is one of her very favorite things to do.
-Erin earned her B.A. in English with a minor in Women's Studies at Miami University of Ohio and her M.Ed. at George Washington University.
-She lives in Alexandria, Va.
+In addition to advising the College Academic Council and serving as their main liaison to the College’s administration, she directs the Ignatius Seminar program, leads the College’s outreach to newly admitted students, co-leads the College’s New Student Orientation activities, manages the College’s internal transfer process, and serves on several campus committees.
+If she’s being honest, though, working with the CAC is one of her very favorite things to do.
+Erin earned her B.A. in English with a minor in Women’s Studies at Miami University of Ohio and her M.Ed. at George Washington University.
+She lives in Alexandria, VA with her husband, 2-year-old son, and a lovable mutt.